 - Make sure the engagement ring and its design are of his choice

 - Ensure that he is dressed well, in case you’re planning to record everything

-- Steer clear of these myths behind women proposing to men: society thinks that women proposing to men are desperate, not desirable/wanted, pitiable, pushy, bossy, or arrogant.
+- Steer clear of these myths behind women proposing to men: Society thinks that a marriage proposal by a woman means she is desperate, not desirable/wanted, pitiable, pushy, bossy, or arrogant.
 They also think it’s emasculating for men.
 None of this is true

 - Be on the same page about couple goals like house, kids and their upbringing, distribution of responsibilities, finances, pets, religion, prenup, etc.

-- If you propose to him, and he says no or tells you to wait, are you prepared for that and the conversations that will follow?
+- If you ask him to marry you, and he says no or tells you to wait, are you prepared for that and the conversations that will follow?

 Surprising Psychological Benefits Of Women Proposing To Men

 U.S. senator Elizabeth Warren, who’s been married to Bruce Hartling Mann since 1980, said, “I proposed to Bruce in a classroom.
 It was the first time I’d seen him teach, and I was already in love with him, but watching him teach let me see one more thing about him — and that was it.
 When class was over and the students had cleared out, he came up to me and asked, somewhat hesitantly: Uh, what did you think?”
 Warren said to him, “What can I say?
 Will you marry me?”

 If she could do it in 1980, what’s stopping you from taking that leap in the 21st century?
 Did you already have the conversations you must have before marriage?
 If you have, and you wish to propose to your boyfriend but are still on the fence about whether it’s a good idea, the following psychological benefits of women making that decision may give you the nudge you need:

 - You don’t need a man to change your fate.
 If you’re a progressive couple, it makes even more sense to enact this grand gesture according to your aligned values